Daddy Cooking Tips

 But you don’t want to pay a fortune.
 This pan is big enough to cook an entree for an entire family, but it carries a price that’s similar to round pans.
 We love it when we can find that kind of value for our readers.
 Take a good look at this one if you want to go straight.

-Now learn more about our top three picks and seven others that made the cut.
+Now learn more about our top three picks and seven others that cut.
 One of these is sure to be your choice, regardless of what you are looking for.

 You must know that since the tops are flared outward, the actual cooking surface is two inches smaller than the advertised 10-½ ’.
 But that flare makes it easier to use a spatula and toss food.
 Also great for steaks.